tommiii/harver-assignment/README.md

 ### `yarn lint:fix`
 Runs linting and fixes auto-fixable issues for all workspaces.

+### `yarn type-check`
+Runs TypeScript type checking for all workspaces.

 ### `yarn validate`
-Runs all validation checks (currently runs lint).
+Runs all validation checks (linting and type checking).

 ## Individual Workspace Commands